Anduti724/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this is read me of function loop
+hthis is read me of function loop